JeroenMampaey/Graphics_OS/README.md

 ![image](https://user-images.githubusercontent.com/44338633/126884304-6005496c-276b-4443-9212-618b9f5b1c40.png)
 Use a file explorer to find the disk image called "os_image.bin" and open it with a binary file editor, for windows I always use HxD (https://mh-nexus.de/en/hxd/).
 ![image](https://user-images.githubusercontent.com/44338633/126884393-70d34a5c-f9c2-474e-8b83-9ae23c866b12.png)
 Now while keeping the "os_image.bin" file open, go back to Virtualbox and select the machine that you just made, then at the top click "Machine" and next click "Show in Explorer".
-Now open the vdi file that I told you to remember the name from and open it with a binary editor aswell.
+Now open the vdi file that I told you to remember the name of and open it with a binary editor aswell.
 ![image](https://user-images.githubusercontent.com/44338633/126884505-bc810d74-c957-4818-a8bc-239f8ddce219.png)